 \section{Introduction}

 Tree-width is a graph parameter that became of great interest in the fields of structural and algorithmic graph theory following the series of papers published by Robertson and Seymour on graph minors (for example \cite{robertson:graph-minors-ii:}).
-In particular, their Grid Minor Theorem \cite{robertson:graph-minors-v:} states that every graph of large enough tree-width must contain a minor isomorphic to a large grid (or equivalently a large wall).
+In particular, their Grid Minor Theorem \cite{robertson:graph-minors-v:} states that every graph of large enough tree-width must contain a minor isomorphic to a large grid (or equivalently, a large wall).
 Consequently, tree-width has been primarily associated with minor-closed graph classes.
 However, recent interest in tree-width has focussed on hereditary graph classes, sparked by a paper by Aboulker, Adler, Kim, Sintiari and Trotignon containing the result:

-\begin{thm}[Induced Grid Theorem for Minor-Free Graphs \cite{aboulker:tree-width-even-hole-free:}] For every graph $H$ there is a function $f_H:\mathbb{N} \rightarrow \mathbb{N}$ such that every H-minor-free graph of tree-width at least $f_H(t)$ contains a subdivision of a $(t \times t)$-wall or the line graph of a subdivision of a $(t \times t)$-wall as an induced subgraph. \end{thm}
+\begin{thm}[Induced Grid Theorem for Minor-Free Graphs \cite{aboulker:tree-width-even-hole-free:}] For every graph $H$ there is a function $f_H:\mathbb{N} \rightarrow \mathbb{N}$ such that every H-minor-free graph of tree-width at least $f_H(t)$ contains an induced subgraph isomorphic to a subdivision of a $(t \times t)$-wall or the line graph of a subdivision of a $(t \times t)$-wall. \end{thm}

 This was followed by a result from Korhonen: